WPIRoboticsEngineering/NSF-Intro-to-Robotics-Workshop/README.md

-# NSF-Intro-to-Robotics-Workshop
+# FOMRE NSF Workshop

-Welcome to the NSF Workshop on Unified Curriculum and Course Design for Mechatronics and Robotics Engineering
+Welcome to the FOMRE NSF Workshop on Unified Curriculum and Course Design for Mechatronics and Robotics Engineering

 Code libraries, activities, and other resources will be published/linked here.